• Skip to primary navigation

 • A short trivet keeps the potatoes as close to the base as possible, without touching it, which is really helpful here.

-step by step photos of pouring water and placing trivet in the instant pot.
+step by step photos of placing trivet and pouring water in the instant pot.

 • Place the potatoes on the trivet.